Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

 And our payload, all make 3 blocks of 48 bytes, so our payload might be 14 bytes long
 ```
 <br>
 The attack is based on extract the chars of the flag one by one.
-The tricks is : if we build a payload that is 13 bytes long instead of 14, there is 1 byte left, and it's a flag byte !
+The trick is : if we build a payload that is 13 bytes long instead of 14, there is 1 byte left, and it's a flag byte !
 Here is my script :<br>

 ```python